deannasessions/ECEN626-Fall2017/README.md

-# ECEN452-Spring2016
+# ECEN626-Fall2017
+# Antenna Theory and Techniques

-# Mandatory Lab Meeting Times in WEB 159
+# Mandatory Meeting Times in HRBB 159
 ## Wednesday 4pm - 6pm
 ## Friday 1pm - 2:30pm
 All students are required to attend at least one of the above sessions